Auto Insurance Laws

 Research shows that intersections see a significant number of car accidents in Arizona.
 According to the Arizona Department of Transportation (AZDOT), nearly 5,000 drivers caused accidents and were cited for disregarding a traffic signal in one recent year.
 When an accident happens at an intersection, Arizona’s red light laws play a critical role in determining who will be held responsible for the crash.
 With that in mind, here are a few of the key applicable statutes:

-• According to Section 28-644 of the Arizona Revised Statutes (ARS), running a red light or stop sign in Arizona is illegal.
-This law applies unless a driver is directed to ignore the traffic control device by a police officer.
+- According to Section 28-644 of the Arizona Revised Statutes (ARS), running a red light or stop sign in Arizona is illegal unless a police officer directs the driver otherwise.

-• ARS Section 28-645 states that any car facing a steady red light must slow down and stop before entering the intersection and cannot go until the traffic light indicates they can.
+- ARS Section 28-645 states that any car facing a steady red light must slow down and stop before entering the intersection and cannot proceed until the light indicates they may go.

-• Any car approaching an intersection should stop before a marked or unmarked crosswalk so pedestrians can safely pass in front of them.
+- Any car approaching an intersection must stop before a marked or unmarked crosswalk to allow pedestrians to pass safely.

-• Drivers may turn right at a red light after coming to a complete stop.
-But drivers must yield to pedestrians or other traffic.
-If a sign or signal indicates that a driver cannot turn right at a red light, the driver must obey the sign or signal.
+- Drivers may turn right at a red light after coming to a complete stop, but they must yield to pedestrians and other traffic.
+If a sign prohibits a right turn on red, the driver must obey it.

-• Drivers trying to turn left onto a one-way street may turn left on a red light unless a sign or signal indicates turning left on a red light is not allowed.
-They must still yield to oncoming traffic and pedestrians.
+- Drivers turning left onto a one-way street may turn left on a red light unless prohibited by a sign or signal, and they must still yield to oncoming traffic and pedestrians.

 Auto Insurance Laws in Arizona